 - 1. Core Courses: Students must complete at least five, 3-credit courses taught by the BNCP core faculty during their first six semesters.
 These core courses include (but are not limited to):

 - PSY 526: Neuroanatomy

 - PSY 591: Neurobiology of Learning and Memory

 - PSY 570: Psychopharmacology

-- PSY 524: Physiological Psychology

 - PSY 568: Stress and the Brain

 - As well as various topical (PSY 591) seminars (excluding History of Psychology), such as:

 - Neuropsychopharmacology

 - Molecular and Cellular Basis of Behavior

 - Epigenetics and Mental Illness

 - Neurobiology of Social Behavior

 - Advanced Behavioral Neuroendocrinology

-- Or other classes which may from time to time be offered by BNCP faculty
+- o Or other classes which may from time to time be offered by BNCP faculty

-- First-year Statistics Sequence: In addition to the core courses described above, all students are required to take the first-year statistics sequence: PSY 530 Multivariate Statistics (ANOVA) and PSY 531 Regression Analysis.
-Alternatively, PSY 502 may be taken in lieu of one of these courses (see Note #1 above).
+- First-year Statistics Sequence: In addition to the core courses described above, all students are required to take the first-year statistics sequence: PSY 530 Intermediate Statistics and PSY 531 Regression Analysis.
+Alternatively, PSY 502 may be taken in lieu of PSY 531.
+Please confer with your mentor regarding statistics courses.

 - 3. Breadth Courses: Students should consult with their advisor to choose one additional courses relevant to their research program.

 - 4. Research Seminar: Active participation in the Behavioral Neuroscience seminar (PSY 591) is required during all semesters in which the student is enrolled in graduate school.

 - 5. Research Hours: The student must take the required number of credit hours in the following activities as specified by the Psychology Department and Graduate College.

 - PSY 590 Reading and Conference (Master's Level)

 - PSY 592 Research (Master's Level)

 - PSY 599 Master's thesis

 - PSY 790 Reading and Conference (Ph.D. level)

 - PSY 792 Research (Ph.D. level)

 - PSY 799 Dissertation